The language to use when talking about suicide

 How language reinforces stigma

 Language plays a huge part in reinforcing stigma.
-Without meaning to, by using certain language, people are playing a part in continuing that stigma.
+Without meaning to, by using certain language, people are playing a part in perpetuating that stigma.
 The language previously used to describe suicide is connected to the stigma that was associated with it in the past.
 Continuing to use this language is supporting this stigma.

 Language to avoid and language to use